harshitmishra-su/Square-plus-plus/README.md

 #Square++
 A simple game built using raylib in c++.

 To play download the release for the appropriate os.
-r build it by cloning the repo then compiling the main.cpp file, and linking the raylib library.
+or build it by cloning the repo then compiling the main.cpp file, and linking the raylib library.

 Arrow keys or vim keys(H J K L) can be used to play.